-On the Router Status screen in the Internet Connection pane, click the Connection Status button to view connection status information.
+- To view the Internet connection status: - Select Advanced Home or select Administration > Router Status. - 2.
+In the Internet Connection pane, click the Connection Status button.

-Figure 7.
-View connection status information

-The Release button returns the status of all items to 0.
-The Renew button refreshes the items.
-The Close Window button closes the Connection Status screen.
+The following information displays:

-IP Address.
-The IP address that is assigned to the router.

-Subnet Mask.
-The subnet mask that is assigned to the router.

-Default Gateway.
-The IP address for the default gateway that the router communicates with.

-DHCP Server.
-The IP address for the Dynamic Host Configuration Protocol server that provides the TCP/IP configuration for all the computers that are connected to the router.

-DNS Server.
-The IP address of the Domain Name Service server that provides translation of network names to IP addresses.

-Lease Obtained.
-The date and time when the lease was obtained.
+- IP Address.
+The IP address that is assigned to the router. - Subnet Mask.
+The subnet mask that is assigned to the router. - Default Gateway.
+The IP address for the default gateway that the router communicates with. - DHCP Server.
+The IP address for the Dynamic Host Configuration Protocol server that provides the TCP/IP configuration for all the computers that are connected to the router. - DNS Server.
+The IP address of the Domain Name Service server that provides translation of network names to IP addresses. - Lease Obtained.
+The date and time when the lease was obtained. - Lease Expires.

-Lease Expires.
 The date and time that the lease expires.

+Click the Release button to return the status of all items to 0.

+Click the Renew button to refreshes the items.

+Click the Close Window button to close the Connection Status screen.